“Why do people go to school?” This is one of my favorite questions to ask my students.

 Click on any of the links above to learn more.
 You can even take a survey to better understand the extent to which you experience concepts of PERMA in your life.

-Up next from me?
+This is part one in a series on nurturing thriving learners from AffectiveLiving and WeAreTeachers.
 Stay tuned as we dive deeper into each of these 23 practices and outline lessons to teach them.
 By teaching these concepts directly, we can propel our students – and ourselves – toward lives of happiness and purpose.